gholmes829/Image-Compression/README.md

 **Type and Range** | float between 0 and 100 | int between zero and image height | low, medium, or high **Valid for** | pca | pca, svd | pca

+## Overflow:
+* 1: True, values of pixels on one or more channels may overflow, resulting in cool noise
+* 0: False, prevent cool noise but retain maximum image quality
+* Optional

+## LOG:
+* 0: Do not log data from algorithm to logs/
+* 1: Log data from algorithm to logs/
+* Optional

 ## Target:
 * file name: name with valid extension which will be saved to "output" folder

-_Note: If you would rather show the image but not save, omit this argument_

-## Prevent Overflow:
-* 0: False, values of pixels on one or more channels may overflow, resulting in cool noise
-* 1: True, prevent cool noise but retain maximum image quality
+* Optional

 ## Examples:
-*  `./__main__.py tiger.jpg pca 1 95 tiger_pca_v_95.tif 0`
+*  `./__main__.py tiger.jpg pca 1 95 0 1 tiger_pca_v_95.tif`
 *  `./__main__.py flower.jpg svd 3 min`
 *  `./__main__.py knight.png`